 There is planned additional literacy and numeracy intervention in Key Stage 3.
 Greater enrichment opportunities will also be provided in the field of literacy and numeracy.

-An even greater focus will be adopted to support all students in meeting the minimum requirement of 95% attendance in an academic year, through the employment of an Attendance Manager and Attendance Admin.
+A focus is adopted to support all students in meeting the minimum requirement of 95% attendance in an academic year, through the employment of an Attendance Manager and Attendance Admin.
 These colleagues are highly skilled in supporting disadvantaged students in maintaining a high level of attendance, through quality home communication and meetings.
 We also work with an OGAT attendance director to ensure that we use best practice that has been developed across the trust.
 Students are rewarded for 100% attendance and for improved attendance.
-An EWO is employed to drive attendance and work closely to support the most vulnerable groups of students and families.
 There is also an allocation for hardship fund to assist pupils who may struggle to attend school due to transport or uniform issues.

-A Key Stage 3 programme to develop students’ proficiency and skillset within mathematics.
+A Key Stage 3 programmes to develop students’ proficiency and skillset within mathematics.
 These are completed at least once a fortnight, in Mathematics lessons for all students in Key Stage 3.

 Animal therapy where students are encouraged to read to a specially trained dog.
 This intervention is for students who have been identified as needing extra support in their reading.
 Whilst reading to the Pat Dog student’s confidence in reading out loud is improved.

 Year 11 students in 2018-2019 had a Key Stage 2 APS of 28.3.
 The Key Stage 2 APS for Pupil Premium students was 27.5 and for FSM students was 27.2.